tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

   ```

 to fix this problem I have to make sure that user rates are loaded
-only once `DOWN` message is received in monitoring process.
+only once `:DOWN` message is received in monitoring process.
 IDK how
 to secure this so I've decided to refuse from stopping agent at all -
 now user rates are force reloaded instead (see commit a72aa5b).